Gimbap: History

 Regardless, gimbap and makizushi now refer to distinct dishes in Japan and Korea: the former called kimupapu (キムパプ) in Japanese and the latter called gimchobap (김초밥; "gim sushi") or norimaki (노리마키) in Korean.
-Gimbap is usually rolled with several ingredients and is seasoned with sesame oil, while makizushi is usually rolled with one ingredient (cucumber or raw tuna) and is seasoned with rice vinegar.
+Gimbap is usually seasoned with sesame oil, while makizushi is seasoned with rice vinegar.

 Ingredients and preparation

 Gim and bap are the two basic components of gimbap.
 While short-grain white rice is most commonly used, short-grain brown rice, black rice, or other grains may also serve as the filling.

 Some varieties of gimbap include cheese, spicy cooked squid, kimchi, luncheon meat, pork cutlet, pepper, or spicy tuna.
 The gim may be brushed with sesame oil or sprinkled with sesame seeds.
-In one variation, sliced pieces of gimbap may be lightly fried with an egg coating, which can allow stale gimbap to be re-eaten.
+In one variation, sliced pieces of gimbap may be lightly fried with an egg coating, which allows stale gimbap to be eaten.

 Fillings vary, often with vegetarian and vegan options.
 Popular ingredients include danmuji (yellow pickled radish), ham, beef, imitation crab meat, egg strips, kimchi, bulgogi, spinach, carrot, burdock root, cucumber, canned tuna, or kkaennip (perilla leaves).

 To make the dish, gim sheets are toasted over low heat, cooked rice is lightly seasoned with salt and sesame oil, and vegetable and meat ingredients are seasoned and stir-fried or pan-fried.
 The toasted gim is then laid on a gimbal—a bamboo gimbap roller—with a thin layer of cooked rice placed evenly on top.
 Other ingredients are placed on the rice and rolled into a cylindrical shape, typically 3-4 cm in diameter.
 The rolled gimbap is then sliced into bite-sized pieces.